Tropic Thunder: Home media

-Tropic Thunder was released in the United States on DVD and Blu-ray on November 18, 2008, three months after its release and a week after the end of its theatrical run in the U.S. and Canada.
+Tropic Thunder was released in the United States on DVD and Blu-ray on November 18, 2008, three months after its release and a week after the end of its theatrical run in the US and Canada.
 The film was released on home video on January 26, 2009, in the United Kingdom.
-Special features include an unrated director's cut of the film which is 12 minutes longer than the theatrical release, audio commentaries (including one featuring Stiller, Downey, and Black, with Downey providing his commentary as Lincoln Osiris, a nod to a joke in the film that Lazarus never breaks character until he completes the DVD commentary), several featurettes, deleted scenes, an alternate ending, and the Rain of Madness mockumentary.
+Special features include audio commentaries (including one featuring Stiller, Downey, and Black, with Downey providing his commentary as Lincoln Osiris, a nod to a joke in the film that Lazarus never breaks character until he completes the DVD commentary), several featurettes, deleted scenes, an alternate ending.
+A 2-disc director's cut, with 12 minutes of extended footage, was also released, containing additional special features and the Rain of Madness mockumentary.

 For the film's first week of release, Tropic Thunder placed on several video charts.
 It reached second place on the Nielsen VideoScan First Alert sales chart and Nielsen's Blu-ray Disc chart, earning $19,064,959 (not including Blu-ray sales).
 In rentals, it placed first on the Home Media Magazines video rental chart.
 The DVD sales in 2008 totaled $42,271,059, placing it in 28th for DVD sales for the year.
-By September 2009, 2,963,000 DVD units have been sold, gathering revenue of $49,870,248.
+By September 2009, 2,963,000 DVD units had been sold, gathering revenue of $49,870,248.

-The upcoming HDR Dolby Vision mastered Ultra HD Blu-ray is scheduled to be released through Kino Lorber.
+In September 2008, the film's producer DreamWorks Pictures split from Paramount Pictures and became an independent studio again, with Paramount's parent company Viacom having purchased DreamWorks in February 2006.
+However, after the split happened, Paramount still retained the rights to all of the live-action films DreamWorks had produced since 1997, including Tropic Thunder.
+It was later made available on Paramount's streaming service Paramount+.
+In 2022, a HDR Dolby Vision mastered Ultra HD Blu-ray was released through Kino Lorber, under license from Paramount.